 Zooming in on the transition between the CSL and the KSL, our numerical exploration indicates the presence of a second-order phase transition.
 This is shown by two observations.
 First, around the transition $\beta\approx \beta^c_{\text{KSL-CSL}}$ we observe a divergence of the correlation length that is limited by the bond dimension of the iMPS wave function~[Fig.~\ref{fig:CSL_breathing}(a)], consistent with a continuous phase transition.
 This also agrees with previous studies, which observed a second-order transition and whose understanding arises from the opening of the KSL spinon Dirac points~\cite{he_signatures_2017, bintz2024DSL}.
-Second, the expectation value of the chirality smoothly interpolates from zero to its maximal value at $\beta \approx 1.5$.
+Second, the expectation value of the chirality smoothly interpolates from zero to its maximal value by $\beta \approx 1.5$.

-On the other side of the CSL phase in the large breathing limit, we find evidence for two distinct VBS phases which preserve spin-rotation symmetry.
-When $2.1 \lesssim \beta \lesssim 2.5$, we find that the system breaks translation symmetry while preserving a glide reflection [combination of translation and mirror transformation whose axis is the dashed line in Fig.~\ref{fig:CSL_breathing}(b2)]-- we term this phase the Glider-VBS.
+On the other side of the CSL phase in the large breathing limit, we find evidence for two distinct valence-bond solid (VBS) phases which preserve spin-rotation symmetry.
+When $2.1 \lesssim \beta \lesssim 2.5$, we find that the system breaks rotation and translation symmetries---captured by the non-zero value of $O^{\text{rot}}$ (see SM for details \cite{SM})---while preserving a glide transformation [combination of translation and mirror transformation whose axis is the dashed line in Fig.~\ref{fig:CSL_breathing}(c)]-- we term this phase the Glider-VBS.
 We also observe that the chirality decays to zero with increasing bond dimension, suggesting that the true ground state in this regime respects TRS.